Updated June 22nd, 2022 by Travel the Greek Way

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.
 Please see my full disclosure policy for more information*

 - Heading to Chania from Athens?
-Book your ferry tickets in advance with no-hidden-fees FerryHopper
+Book your ferry tickets with FerryScanner or FerryHopper, with no-hidden-fees

 - Essential Things to Pack for Greece: A gorgeous Summer Dress, and a very useful Pacsafe Metrosafe Anti Theft Shoulder Bag